markdgo/erc20-generator/README.md

 ---
 component: Home
 title: ERC20 Token Generator | Create your Token for FREE
-description: Create an ERC20 Token in less than a minute.
-The most used Smart Contract Generator for ERC20 Token.
+description: Create an ERC20 Token in less than a minute with the most used Smart Contract Generator for ERC20 Token.
+No login.
+No setup.
+No coding required.
 ---

 # ERC20 Token Generator - DAPP